To learn more about Durham and what it offers our students, visit Duke in Durham.

 - Durham Central Park hosts a farmers market, an outdoor concert series and food truck rodeos.

-- The historic Carolina Theatre has a great film program, concerts and comedy.
+- The historic Carolina Theatre shows new movies, special film series, concerts and live performances.

 - The North Carolina Museum of Art has a great Rodin collection and free admission.